miraclelinux/meta-emlinux/doc/raspberrypi3.md

 root@raspberrypi3-64:~#
 ```

-If firmwares are loaded correctlly, you'll see wlan0 and eth0 devices.
+If firmwares are loaded correctly, you'll see wlan0 and eth0 devices.

 ```
 root@raspberrypi3-64:~# ip a